Cindicator (CND) Market Capitalization Achieves $3.92 Million

-Cindicator (CND) traded 9.9% lower against the U.S. dollar during the 24-hour period ending at 22:00 PM Eastern on May 26th.
-One Cindicator token can currently be purchased for approximately $0.0003 or 0.00000000 BTC on major cryptocurrency exchanges.
-During the last week, Cindicator has traded up 0.3% against the U.S. dollar.
-Cindicator has a total market capitalization of $3.92 million and approximately $76.08 worth of Cindicator was traded on exchanges in the last day.
+Cindicator (CND) traded up 5.7% against the US dollar during the 1 day period ending at 13:00 PM E.T. on June 1st.
+During the last week, Cindicator has traded 21.6% lower against the US dollar.
+Cindicator has a total market cap of $3.92 million and approximately $94.84 worth of Cindicator was traded on exchanges in the last 24 hours.
+One Cindicator token can now be bought for $0.0003 or 0.00000000 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.